Yami Gautam

-Early and personal life
+Early life

-Yami Gautam was born in Bilaspur, Himachal Pradesh, into a Himachali family of the Brahmin caste.
-She was brought up in Chandigarh.
-Her father Mukesh Gautam is a Punjabi film director, and Chief Advisor of PTC Punjabi Network; and her mother is Anjali Gautam.
-She has a younger sister Surilie Gautam, who debut in Punjabi film Power Cut, and a younger brother, Ojas Gautam.
+Gautam was born in a Hindu Brahmin family in Bilaspur, Himachal Pradesh and was brought up in Chandigarh.
+Her father Mukesh Gautam is a Punjabi film director.
+He is the chief advisor of PTC Network.
+Her mother is Anjali Gautam.
+She has a younger sister Surilie Gautam, who made her big screen debut with the Punjabi film Power Cut.
+She also has a younger brother, Ojas Gautam.